g4klx/MMDVMHost/README.md

 It supports D-Star, DMR, and System Fusion.

 It builds on 32-bit and 64-bit Linux as well as on Windows using VS2015 on x86 and x64.
+On the Raspberry Pi it can optionally control either an HD44780 based display or the TFT display sold by Hobbytronics in the UK.

 This software is licenced under the GPL v2 and is intended for amateur and educational use only.
 Use of this software for commercial purposes is strictly forbidden.